Contact Van Severen Law Office at (414) 270-0202 to discuss your criminal damage to property case.

 Importantly, this crime becomes a Class I felony in the following circumstances:

-1. The property damaged is a plant, material taken, extracted, or harvested from a plant, or a seed or other plant material that is being used or that will be used to grow or develop a plant.
+• The property damaged is a plant, material taken, extracted, or harvested from a plant, or a seed or other plant material that is being used to grow and develop a plant.

-2. The plant referred to in subd.
-1. is or was being grown as feed for animals being used or to be used for commercial purposes, for other commercial purposes, or in conjunction with plant research and development.
+• The plan involved must be grown as feed for animals being used or to be used for commercial purposes, or in connection with plant research and development.

-(a) The property damaged is a machine operated by the insertion of coins, currency, debit cards or credit cards.
+• The property damaged is a machine operated by the insertion of coins, currency, debit cards, or credit cards.

-(b) The person acted with the intent to commit a theft from the machine.
+• The person acted with intent to commit theft from said machine.

 What are the elements of the crime?

-The government must prove all of the elements (or parts) of the crime beyond a reasonable doubt before they can convict you of a crime.
+The government must prove all of the elements (or parts) of a crime beyond a reasonable doubt before they can convict you of it.
 This offense is no exception.
-Provided in Wisconsin Criminal Jury Instruction 1400, the elements of misdemeanor criminal damage to property:
+Wisconsin Criminal Jury Instruction 1400, provides the elements of misdemeanor criminal damage to property:

-1. The defendant caused physical damage to the property; and
+1. The defendant caused damage to physical property; and

 2. The defendant intentionally caused the damage; and